ignite/cli/docs/run/index.md

 - Watches for file changes and restarts
 - Exports state

-The `starport serve` command starts a fully operational blockchain.
 You can use flags to configure how the blockchain runs.
-All flags are optional.

 ## Define How Your Blockchain Starts